© Copyright 2012 – Present

 Support: Gallery wrap stretched canvas

-Description: This is a landscape depicting a classic Ford V8 car from 1934 similar to the one Bonnie and Clyde drove.
+Description: This is a landscape depicting a classic Ford V8 car from 1934 similar to the one driven by Bonnie and Clyde.
+You can read more about this notorious couple in “artist comments” below.
 This painting will not need a frame as the painting extends around the edges of the canvas.
 A Certificate of Authentication hand-signed by the artist is provided for this work of art.